george22294/DPOP-algorithm-implementation/README.md

 - Based on such a problem, a constrained graph is produced:
 <img src="https://github.com/george22294/DPOP-algorithm-implementation/blob/main/examples/constraints%20graphs/constraints_graph_20.png">

-- Next, the pseudotree is created running a DFS search on the constrained graph:
+- Next, the pseudotree is created by running a DFS search on the constrained graph:
 <img src="https://github.com/george22294/DPOP-algorithm-implementation/blob/main/examples/pseudotrees/pseudotree_20.png">

 - Then, taking into account the pseoudotree, the procedures of UTIL and VALUE propagation are executed until the end of the algorithm.